|

 for AIDS Journalism in South Africa

-2005 by Kerry Cullinan
+was won in 2005 by Kerry Cullinan

 A